Watsonian FC: Ladies's Section

 Watsonians also has a women's team which play in the Premiership of the Scottish Rugby's Women's League.
 The ladies section was formed in 2001 by a number of players from different clubs around the city.

-The team are a 40 strong squad of female athletes and in the 2019/20 season are competing in the Scottish Women's Premier League for the third year in a row.
+The team are a 40 squad of female athletes and in the 2019/20 season are competing in the Scottish Women's Premier League for the third year in a row.
 They have achieved increasing success over the last few years, culminating in finishing second in the league and going on to play and win the National Sarah Beaney Cup Final on the main pitch at BT Murrayfield stadium in April 2019.
 This match formed part of the well-attended Scottish Rugby Silver Saturday showpiece event and represented the highest level of women's club rugby in the country; furthermore, this final was the first Scottish women's club game to be streamed live on BBC Alba.

 The team is coached by Freddie Main, supported by Scott Nightingale, Lucy Brown and Duncan Wilson and is currently captained by Rachel Bragg.